The Student Code of Conduct shall apply to conduct that occurs

 opening windows or locked doors to allow the entry or exit of

-is prohibited.
-This includes (but is not limited to) transfer of
+This includes (but is not limited to) transfer of the StormCard to

-to procure University services.
-StormCards must be carried at all
+services.
+StormCards must be carried at all times on University

 Students of the University, whether individually or collectively,